DeeChael/EzTools/README.md

 <h1>EzT (Original EzTools)</h1>
 <h2>A minecraft server plugin that can eazily edit item, entity and more!</h2>
+(This Project requires Hikari API to connect to mysql database)
 <h3>Infomation</h3>

 Thanks for using EzTools